Euro zone bond yields jump after Pfizer news | Business

 "Those (Pfizer) headlines started to drive yields higher and it's got a lot of momentum in it," said Peter Chatwell, head of multi-asset strategy at Mizuho, citing low market liquidity due to public holidays in some countries including Italy.
 "In my mind that's not particularly positive news," Chatwell added.

-Greece's 10-year yield rose 12 bps to 1.373%, the highest since June 2020.
+Greece's 10-year yield rose to 1.377%, the highest since June 2020.
 Analysts said investors may be expressing caution in peripheral debt, which benefits the most from European Central Bank stimulus, ahead of a tricky meeting next week, where focus will be on how much debt the bank will buy after its pandemic emergency purchases expire in March.

 Lyn Graham-Taylor, rates strategist at Rabobank, said the potential measures in Britain to tackle the Omicron variant, at a time when euro zone states have already implemented restrictions before the variant was even known, warranted caution.
 It signals that "the ECB is going to have to tread really carefully with regards to what it wants to do with its asset purchase programme".